Travel Notes > Thailand > Ko Phayam Travel Guide

 Where to stay in Ko Phayam

-Most islands I have read about in Thailand usually includes the advice to “get there before it is overdeveloped!”
+Most islands I have read about in Thailand usually include the advice to “get there before it is overdeveloped!”
 While there has been development on the island I can’t see it being overdeveloped without first developing the road infrastructure to support cars.
 For now the island has an abundance of hippy bungalows with some mid-range bungalows and resorts.

-Agoda lists some of the cheapo bungalows as well as the the 4-star resorts.
+Agoda lists some of the cheapo bungalows as well as the 4-star resorts.
 (Search Ko Phayam hotels here.)

 [Frog Beach House on Ao Yai.]